cloudflare/workers-sdk/packages/miniflare/CONTRIBUTING.md

   - `CF-Queue-Largest-Msg` request header is size in bytes of largest message in batch
   - `CF-Queue-Batch-Bytes` request header is size in bytes of entire batch
+  - Optional `X-Msg-Delay-Sec` request header sets the number of seconds to delay the delivery of this batch (value between `0` and `42300` inclusive)
   - Request body is JSON-encoded `{ messages: QueueIncomingMessage[] }`
   - 200 response: empty body if all messages enqueued
   - 413 response: batch or individual message too large